 - In the late stages of collection, a firm (but not quite unfriendly) warning of impending legal action, such as sending the debtor to collections

-Below, we’ll incorporate all the above into a sample debt collection letter you can use for your own purposes.
+Below, we’ll incorporate all of the above into a sample debt collection letter you can use for your own purposes.

 Sample debt collection letter